JELaVallee/ampd_up_flutter_amplify_graphql/README.md

-# Welcome to Amp'd Up Flutt
+# Welcome to Amp'd Up Flutter Development with AWS Amplify!

+**Please Excuse the WIP while we get things put together...**

 ## 1. Pre-Requisites: Setting The Stage